Healing Hurts

 Taxes are due.
 There’s no circumventing them.
 People have been complaining about taxes for thousands of years, but they’ll still be due next year, and fifty years from now (if I’m still around to pay them, which is doubtful).

 There’s a tax on everything in life and it’s probably futile trying to resist or stress over it.
 The tax of food delivery is an exorbitant cost for the driver.
 The tax of travel is a stressful time at the airport.
 The tax of running marathons is an undue amount of money spent on shoes, gels, and physical therapy.
 If you enjoy something, though, you just accept the tax that comes with it.
-Hated the tax is wasted energy.
+Hating the tax is wasted energy.
 It’s there whether you like it or not.

 I’m not sure if I’ll accept the tax that comes with running marathons after I finish Boston.
 The aches and lack of weekends are a price to pay, and I look forward to more leisure.